mithunvikram/nginx-docker/docs/Nginx-Kubernetes.md

       $ minikube ip

- Thats it! now you got the IP and Port of the Kubernetes cluster in which the Jenkins is      running(example:http://192.168.99.100:30886):
+ Thats it! now you got the IP and Port of the Kubernetes cluster in which the Nginx is      running(example:http://192.168.99.100:30886):
  If you open this in browser you will see the jenkins:

    ![Image3](https://github.com/TharaniRajan/Jenkins-Docker/blob/master/docs/kub_jenkins.png?raw=true"Image3")